 If you’re an aspiring software engineer, you can expect regular opportunities to progress your career.
 As you learn technical skills and gain experience, new doors will open.
 You’ll have the choice to continue working with code, or to use your understanding of the software development lifecycle to lead teams.

-You could even find yourself in a completely different field.
-By learning the fundamental principles of coding, you’ll give yourself a solid foundation to add value in any tech company.
+By learning the fundamental principles of coding and the software development process, you’ll give yourself a solid foundation to add value in any company.

 Software Engineering Job Titles

 Let’s look at some typical job titles to get a better understanding of just how flexible a future in software engineering can be: